 This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 36, number 04 (2013).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 In the past, the King James Version was at the center of most debates about English Bible versions, but now much of the focus is on “literal” versus “nonliteral” translations.
 When I served in Papua New Guinea as a Bible translator, I was committed to translating the New Testament faithfully and accurately, but I quickly realized my view of translation was incomplete.
 English and Greek are related languages—both of the Indo- European language family—so some translation discussions among English speakers do not apply to the 94 percent of the world’s languages that are non-Indo-European.
 As I compared English versions to the Greek text, I discovered that versions identified as “literal” are not as literal as I had thought.
 I found hundreds of places where literal versions such as the English Standard Version and the New American Standard Bible used a dynamic interpretation even though other versions used a clearly understandable word-for-word rendering.
 I also found many places where nonliteral versions such as the New International Version and the New Living Translation are more literal than “literal” versions such as the ESV and NASB.
 Often the translation debate focuses more on philosophical ideals than on real translation practice.
 The preface to each Bible version includes statements about the translators’ ideal translation philosophy.
 But their real translational renderings also make noteworthy statements.
 When translators choose a dynamic interpretation over a viable word-for-word rendering, they are stating that dynamic interpretations are acceptable.
 It is fine to discuss and evaluate English Bible versions, but our discussions should be based on a comprehensive view of real translation practice, not just on philosophical ideals.